A Look Forward: Immigration Reform In 2013

 President Obama won office again with 71 percent of the Latino vote.
-He's pledged to reform current immigration law.
+He has called pledge to reform current immigration law.

-MOTOMURA: Well, one important type of legislation is what often is called the DREAM Act, and that's what would give legal status to kids who don't have legal status but are brought to this country by their parents .
-And another is a more comprehensive immigration reform, which generally includes programs to legalize a great number of the 11 million undocumented people in this country.
+"One important type of legislation is, what often is called the DREAM Act, and that's what would give legal status to kids that are brought to this country — kids who don't have legal status but are brought to this country by their parents ...
+Another is more comprehensive immigration reform, which generally includes programs to legalize a great number of the 11 million undocumented people in this country."

 What will be the fate of the college-educated undocumented?

 "One of the issues that's been important at the state and local level is, what exactly is access to college education going to be for undocumented immigrants?
 I mean, that is taking place, for example, in California.
 Quite prominently you have issues of what is the in-state tuition options, what the admission policies are going to be, and then you also have admission into the professions, for example.
 There is a case in California right now involving an undocumented student who graduated from law school and applied for admission to the bar, and he passed the bar, and the question right now ... is whether or not he will be able to become a lawyer."